Foods You Should Not Feed Your Chickens

 And cooking the green potatoes and tomatoes doesn’t change the danger.

-Green Tomatoes also contain solanine but in a different form called tomatine.
+Green tomatoes also contain solanine but in a different form called tomatine.
 There is conflicting advice on whether this is harmful to your chickens.
 I prefer to avoid feeding my chickens green tomatoes anyway.

 Chocolate